 We always thought that Johnny Karate would have been a great character to spin off for a kids’ show, but now there’s no need, because there’s a new act entertaining children with the same exuberance as the fictional character.
-Deacon James F. Waalkes has been putting up songs for kids on the St. Philip Catholic Church YouTube channel since the beginning of the coronavirus pandemic.
+Deacon James F. Waalkes has been putting up

 The young deacon, who will soon be ordained as a Catholic priest, gears his videos towards the very young, with songs such as “Bingo,” “Old MacDonald,” and “I’m a Little Teapot.”
 As a musician, Waalkes is quite talented on the guitar and harmonica and his voice is pretty good too, but he doesn’t place too much emphasis on the technical aspects of singing, which gives his songs an off-the-cuff feel that is bound to get the children laughing and singing along.
 On “Old MacDonald,” his voice even cracks a little on the higher notes, showing the kids that perfection is not important when having a good time.

 While Deacon Waalkes’ videos are similar to other isolation recordings, where he is standing alone in a room, he takes it a step further by adding other clips to emphasize the subject matter.
 In “This Little Light of Mine,” he takes a candle and walks around with it, and in “I’m a Little Teapot,” he adds clips of him doing the standard teapot dance in an open field.